saivamshi4121/QRify/docs/SEO_IMPLEMENTATION_SUMMARY.md

 **Implementation Complete!** 🎉

-Your QRify SaaS is now fully optimized for Google Search Engine visibility and indexing.
+Your Qrezo SaaS is now fully optimized for Google Search Engine visibility and indexing.